chanioxaris/multiple-producers-single-consumer/README.md

 ### Shared Memory

 Shared memory is a method of inter-process communication (IPC) between different processes.
 Moreover it's a memory that may be simultaneously accessed by multiple programs with an intent to provide communication among them or avoid redundant copies.
-More specific i am using a shared memory which contains two different arrays, named "in-ds" and "out-ds".
+More specific i used a shared memory which contains two different arrays, named "in-ds" and "out-ds".

 - in-ds: Producers write to array and consumer reads from it.
 - out-ds: Consumer writes to array and producers read from it.

 ### Semaphores

+Α semaphore is a variable or abstract data type used to control access to a common resource by multiple processes in a concurrent system such as a multiprogramming operating system.
+More specific i used four binaries semaphores, two for each array in shared memory, to control and synchronize the access in it.

 ## Compile